 A completed application to the MSL program consists of the following:

 Please arrange for each college or university you have attended, for any period of time, to send us a transcript of your work at that institution.
-Transcripts must be sent directly by the issuing institution to the School of Law at:
+Hard copy transcripts should be sent directly by the issuing institution to the School of Law at:

 Office of Admissions – MSL Program